ywuhub/Reactivities-Social-App/README.md

 Password: Pa$$w0rd

 ## Description
-This is project is a social network application that allows users to sign up to events (similar to MeetUp or Facebook) and is built using ASP.NET Core and React JS.
+This is project is a social network application that allows users to sign up to and create events (similar to MeetUp or Facebook) and is built using ASP.NET Core and React JS.

 ## Technology
 - React JS Framework,